-A case granted review this week by the U.S. Supreme Court has implications for school districts in lawsuits alleging violations of the constitutional rights of students or district employees.
+A case involving a special education teacher granted review this week by the U.S. Supreme Court has implications for school districts in lawsuits alleging violations of the constitutional rights of students or district employees.

 The U.S. Supreme Court today refused the hear the appeal of an Alabama school district in a case in which an employee successfully sued over claims that she was placed too low on the salary schedule.

 A lawsuit challenging the discipline of a student for a Facebook page critical of a teacher may proceed, a federal judge ruled.

 The blog covering the U.S. Supreme Court has a week of programming examining the landmark decision outlawing racial segregation in the schools.